KindPolitics/Guidelines/README.md

 If you aren’t willing/able to participate in a discussion because the topic is too uncomfortable, or because you’re having a strong and difficult emotional reaction, you’re encouraged to step away and take care of your mental health.

+Of course, discussions which are against the policies of Kind Politics are still not allowed, regardless of comfort level.

 ## (b) Community-run

 The point of Kind Politics is to be a community, and as such, policy changes can and should be made in collaboration with the community, ideally in the open and with time for everyone to weigh in.

+### (i) Becoming an admin by discussion with existing admins

-If any community member wishes to become an administrator of Kind Politics, they may discuss that with the existing administrators or petition the community to vote for them.
-Only votes cast by Kind Politics community members will be counted, and a simple majority (at least 50% + 1 of votes in favor) wins that member their administrator status.
+If any community member wishes to become an administrator of Kind Politics, they may discuss that with the existing administrators.
+The existing administrators may choose amongst themselves whether to elevate that member to adminhood.

+### (ii) Becoming an admin by community vote

+If any community member wishes to become an administrator of Kind Politics, they may petition the community to vote for them.
+That vote must follow these rules:

+1. The candidate must first discuss their desire to become an admin with the existing administrators.
+If those administrators deny their request to become an admin, then they may proceed with a vote.
+2. The candidate must create a poll.
+That poll must only contain three options:
+	1. A vote in favor of the candidate becoming an admin,
+	2. a vote against the candidate becoming an admin,
+	3. and a null option so people with no opinion may see the current results.
+	- The poll must not contain anything else, and the title must be simple an non-deceptive.
+3. Only votes cast by Kind Politics community members will be counted.
+To ensure this, the poll that the member runs **must not** be anonymous, and must be a built-in native poll (e.g. a Telegram poll for Kind Politics on Telegram).
+4. To win the vote, a grand majority must be won (at least 75% + 1 of votes in favor).
+5. Voting must end 48 hours after it starts.
+Reasonable leeway will be allowed, but the candidate.
+6. After the grand majority is won, that candidate must return to the existing admins with the results.
+The existing admins will discuss amongst themselves whether the vote justifies the candidate becoming an admin.
+	- If the existing admins agree that the candidate should gain adminhood, then the candidate will be made an administrator of Kind Politics
+	- If the admins still deny the candidate adminhood, the candidate must accept that result.
+The candidate may choose to restart this process again after waiting 1 year from the denial, but no less.

 # II.
 No one is lesser by birth

-Kind Politics does not allow racism, sexism, transphobia, homophobia, ableism, saneism, misanthropy, tribalism, or any other such by-birth hate.
+Kind Politics does not allow racism, sexism, transphobia, homophobia, ableism, saneism, misanthropy, tribalism, or **any other** such by-birth hate.
 Expressing such views will result in administrative action.